 “Now, as soon as I open these earrings, you can’t back out,” she warned my daughter.

 A darling 2-year-old stood waiting for her turn, marveling at us.
 I turned to the parents.
 “I’d strongly advise you not to let her see this.
 It may get ugly.”

 It’s best not to prematurely traumatize the littles.

 They ushered her away, my daughter grabbed my hand in a death-grip, the staffers positioned themselves, counted down and shot.
 After three years of build-up, I braced myself for the fallout and then there was…nothing.
 No scream.
 No meltdown.
 Just pain, shock and then jubilation.

 She let go of my throbbing hand.
 “Are they really pierced?” she inquired.

 “You did it,” I whispered, beaming with pride she had overcome a major fear.
-As far as I was concerned, those diamond earrings were as good as a medal.
+As far as I was concerned, those diamond earrings were as good as gold.

 And almost as expensive.
 But I’ll take it.

 Do you have an ear-piercing policy and minimal age?